 We then walked down back towards my hotel to have a look where the event village would be.
 The “finish line” was resting on the floor in the car park.
 We took selfies with it and we touched the clock for some good luck 🙂 It was interesting to see it all being put together and I could see a lot from my room.
 As I could see into the carpark, and I could see all of the setup as it happened.
 We could also view, but not get to, the area where the stalls would be for trying out nutrition products, and where baggage would be left.

-I did a lot of walking that day, ending up doing about 18,000steps on Saturday not a good idea but, I felt good for it.
+I did a lot of walking that day, ending up doing about 18,000 steps in all!
+Not a good idea the night before a marathon but, I felt good for it.
 I think I had some nervous energy to expend.
-We then went back to our respective hotels to start preparing for the next day.
-I pinned my number on my Stopsley Striders vest, and got the rest of my gear ready for the following day.
+We then went back to our respective hotels to start preparing for the BIG day.
+I pinned my number on my Stopsley Striders vest, and got the rest of my gear ready.

-Check back soon for Part two of my Manchester Marathon 2018 race recap!
+Check Part two of my Manchester Marathon 2018 race recap!
 Or if you can’t wait to hear how the race went please watch my video recap below. 🙂

 Want to know what I am doing in between posts.
 Check me out at the following places on the interwebs:-